Medications

 Drug class Dual GIP/GLP-1 agonist Triple GIP/GLP-1/Glucagon agonist

-FDA approval Weight management (approved) In clinical trials
+FDA approval Weight management (approved) Phase 3 trials (positive results as of May 2026)

 Dosing Once weekly Once weekly (in trials)